carsonswope/sports_scheduler/README.md

 ### API endpoints for implementing schedules into another website

-The main root page of the Sport Scheduler is merely the editor portion of the Scheduler.
-Any schedule that is created can be retrieved with an http request to the dedicated 'schedules api'.
-For example, if your username is 'fun_leagues', and you have a league called 'winter_adult_season', you can make a direct request for that schedule in JSON or just plain html:
+The main root page of the Sport Scheduler is merely the editor page, where users can edit their schedules.
+However, any schedule that is created can be retrieved with an http request to the dedicated 'schedules api'.
+For example, if your username is 'fun_leagues', and you have a league called 'winter_adult_season', you can make a direct request for that schedule in JSON or a table in plain html:

 ```sh
   http://www.thesportscheduler/schedules/fun_leagues?league=winter_adult_season